philterd/philter/docs/docs/redaction/legal_holds.md

 Users can view all of their own holds.
 Administrators can view holds for all users.

-From the dashboard: the **Holds** page shows a table of all active holds scoped to the logged-in user.
+From the dashboard: the **Legal Holds** page shows a table of all active holds scoped to the logged-in user.
 Administrators see a global view across all users.

 From the API: